-Eleanor and her mother Marjorie have always had a difficult relationship and although they’ve tried, they have somehow just failed to connect.
-Now Marjorie has Alzheimer’s, and as her memory fades, her grip on what she has kept hidden begins to loosen.
+Eleanor and her mother Marjorie have always had a difficult relationship and have somehow just failed to connect.
+Now Marjorie’s memory is fading, and her grip on the things she has kept hidden is beginning to loosen.

 When she calls her daughter to say, ‘There’s something I have to tell you’, Eleanor hopes this will be the moment she learns the truth about the terrible secret that has cast a shadow over both their lives.

 But Marjorie’s memory is failing fast and she can’t recall what she wanted to say.
 Eleanor knows time is running out, and as she tries to gently uncover the truth before it becomes lost inside her mother’s mind forever, she begins to discover what really happened when she was a child.

 “I found the situation in this family, with so much unspoken and almost unsayable, highly recognisable and very moving.
 At times it was uncomfortable reading, but I was relieved to find the characters able to speak and uncover the huge secret that had caused so much suffering before it was too late.
 The story demonstrated how the most well-meaning silence in a family, intended to protect, can cause more damage than the truth.”